 | Application integrations | Limited | 400+ |

-OpenClaw's strength is AI capability; n8n's strength is integration breadth.
-When a workflow needs AI to make judgments and decisions, n8n doesn't have this natively—it requires external AI API nodes, which isn't as flexible as OpenClaw.
-When you need native connections to platforms like Salesforce, HubSpot, Shopify, or Slack, n8n's built-in integrations are more complete, while OpenClaw would require custom access logic.
+OpenClaw wins on AI smarts; n8n wins on integration breadth.
+If a workflow needs the AI to understand context and make decisions, n8n doesnโt have that built-in โ youโd have to call external AI nodes, which isnโt nearly as seamless.
+On the other hand, if you need native connections to Salesforce, HubSpot, Shopify, Slack, or hundreds of other services, n8nโs built-in nodes are far more complete, while OpenClaw would need custom logic.

 When to use each

-Choose n8n for: multi-system data synchronization, CRM automation, SaaS API integration, scheduled report generation, and automated email notifications.
-The core question here is "move data from system A to system B according to rules"—and n8n's visual process editor makes that intuitive to build and easy to maintain.
+Choose n8n when you need to move data between systems on rules: syncing CRMs, automating SaaS workflows, generating scheduled reports, or sending notifications.
+The core question is โmove data from system A to system B according to a clear process,โ and n8nโs visual editor makes that intuitive to build and maintain.

 Running both together